Instructions to Authors

 Prior to submission of a new manuscript, authors are encouraged to run their to-be-submitted version through Turnitin, Grammarly or other such software to check for plagiarism.
 In your letter of submission, please note whether such actions were taken.
 Any quoted material, even as short as two or three words, must be enclosed in quotation marks.
 It is better for authors to write their own original prose.

 In the text, references should be cited by author and year.
 If more than two authors are listed, then the citation in the main text should be as first author followed by “et al.” and the year.
-Examples of citations in the main text are as follows: (1) author’s name referenced in the sentence, Santos et al. (2008) or (2) author’s name not directly referenced (Santos et al. 2008).
-Provide page numbers without a p in references to books, (Zar 1999, 204).
+Examples of citations in the main text are as follows: (1) author’s name referenced in the sentence, Santos et al. (2008) or (2) author’s name not directly referenced (Harvey 1999; Santos et al. 2008, 2009).
+Provide page numbers as follows in references to books, (Zar 1999, p.
+204).
 In the final list, all references should be listed alphabetically.
 Formatting of references should be as below.
 Take careful note of punctuation and the placement of initials and surnames.
 If available, a DOI should be placed after a reference.
-If a DOI is not available then a URL is sufficient.
+If a DOI is not available, then a URL is sufficient.

 Research Articles Santos, B.A., C.A.
 Peres, M.A.
 Oliveira, A. Grillo, C.P.
 Alves-Costa, and M. Tabarelli.
 2008.
 Drastic erosion in functional attributes of tree assemblages in Atlantic forest fragments of northeastern Brazil.
 Biological Conservation, 141(1), 249–260.

 Schmidt, A. and J. Smith.
 1911.
 Stonefly subspecies in northern Nevada. doi:10.8610.508525.